-The largest companies of the CleanR Grupa The Group seeks to implement superior customer holding operate in the areas of waste manaservice standards, leading to high customer gement and recycling, commercial cleaning, satisfaction.
-The Group not only ensures physical road and urban maintenance, as well as access to services, for example, providing extended producer responsibility. enough and different types of waste containers, properly equipped, sorted waste collection The Group's customers include private persons, sites, or properly cleaned premises and urban businesses of various sizes and industries, as territories, but also access to digital services well as private, state, municipal institutions and providing the Group's customers with remote capital companies.
-The Group has more than self-service tools.
+The Group seeks to implement superior customer service standards, leading to high customer satisfaction.
+The Group not only ensures physical access to services, for example, providing enough and different types of waste containers, properly equipped, sorted waste collection sites, or properly cleaned premises and urban territories, but also access to digital services providing the Group's customers with remote self-service tools.